salrashid123/gce_metadata_server/README.md

 It returns a live access_token that can be used directly by [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) transparently.

->> This is not an officially supported Google product

 For example, you can use `ComputeCredentials` on your laptop: